MIC-DKFZ/TractSeg/Readme.md

 Tool for fast and accurate white matter bundle segmentation from Diffusion MRI.
 It can create bundle segmentations, segmentations of the endregions of bundles and Tract Orientation Maps (TOMs).

 The tool works very well for data similar to the Human Connectome Project.
-For other MRI datasets it sometimes fails for the Commissure Anterior (CA) and the Fornix (FX) but works well for all other bundles.
+For other MRI datasets it works well for all bundles except for the Commissure Anterior (CA) and the Fornix (FX) which are often incomplete.

 TractSeg is the code for the papers [TractSeg - Fast and accurate white matter tract segmentation](https://doi.org/10.1016/j.neuroimage.2018.07.070) and [Tract orientation mapping for bundle-specific tractography](https://arxiv.org/abs/1806.05580).